piyumisakun/fungal-genome-assembly/03_Genome_Assembly_Assessment/README.md

 ~/pilon.fasta \
 -o ~/quast_comparison
 ```
-#### Representative Screenshot
+##### Representative Screenshot

-The figure below shows the QUAST summary comparing the four genome assemblies.
+The screenshot below shows the execution of the QUAST command used to compare four genome assemblies and generate assembly quality statistics.

 ![QUAST summary](images/quast_summary.png)